 Purpose is an important part of living a fulfilled life.
 Having a sense of purpose can help us through the bumpy patches and give us a reason to get out of bed on the days that it seems impossible to talk ourselves into that simple act.
 As human beings living on this planet, however, it can sometimes be difficult to find what our purpose is here.
 Are you supposed to help children in poverty?
 Are you supposed to help your neighbor that has trouble with house repairs?
 What about fighting against injustice?
-As people age, and particularly once they've reached the age where they're in assisted living or nursing care facilities, the question of purpose seems to get lost.
+As people age, and particularly once they've reached the age where they're in assisted living facilities, the question of purpose seems to get lost.
 It is at those times, however, that it may be the most important piece to a larger puzzle.
 Without purpose, people tend toward self-absorption and even depression.

 Recently I was talking with someone who worked in a nursing care facility.
 She said that she'd been working with some older ladies to make bags for young girls in Africa to enable them to go to school.
 The particular village they were sending them to had a large population of girls who were skipping school each month during their menstrual cycle because they didn't have the materials or means to make the sanitary items they needed.
 It is a common problem in areas of poverty around the world It is also one that can be easily solved.
 The women in this group (some of which have dementia), are happy to work on sewing up the needed items.
 Those who have hands that are not able to sew can fit strings through the bags in which they send the items.
 It has been a great time of bonding for all involved, and has given them a purpose and a way to help in the world that they hadn't been aware of before.
 It also gives them something to talk about among themselves and a topic of conversation with others.